-The Utility provides a convenient, web browser-based way to alter the Bridge's settings.
-It offers four main tabs:

-- Setup This screen enables you to configure the IP address and wireless settings. - Password Use this tab to change the password or reset all settings to factory defaults. - Status This screen displays the Bridge's current settings. - Help This screen provides explanations of various configuration settings and links to online technical support resources.
+- Info screen Displays the Bridge's current settings. - Wireless screen Use this tab to configure the wireless settings. - IP Addr screen Enables you to configure the IP address settings. - Admin screen Use this tab to change the password, reboot the Bridge, or reset all settings to factory defaults. - Help screen Provides explanations of various configuration settings, as well as contact information for Linksys.